-In KS4 we facilitate a cinema trip to Sheffield to watch a film in French, which is always well received.
-We also offer the opportunity to travel abroad so you can experience the culture and try your hand at communicating with the locals.
-For the last three years we have run a one-night trip to the Lille Christmas markets, which has been well received by students!
+In KS4 we will do a cinema trip to Sheffield to watch a film in French, which is always well received.
+We also offer the opportunity to travel abroad so you can experience the culture and try communicating with the locals, depending on financial cost.